jeffh/cfs/README.md

 While having a file system as the underlying protocol can allow ultimate flexibility, it introduces distributed system problems as part of its interface.
-In short, a file system is sharing global mutable state across multiple clients.
+In short, a file system is sharing global mutable state across multiple clients (readers and writers).

 9P doesn't have a wholelistic solution for these problems, and which surfaces as unclear implementation details for each file server: